-Forevermark, as part of the De Beers Group, helps to support biodiversity conservation and research along The Diamond Route, which links seven rich and diverse sites covering 145,000 hectares across southern Africa.
-The Diamond Route is dedicated to the conservation of natural resources, habitats and wildlife.
+Forevermark, as part of the De Beers Group, helps to support biodiversity conservation and research along The Diamond Route, a series of rich and diverse sites, covering around 200,000 hectares throughout southern Africa, dedicated to the conservation of natural resources, habitats and wildlife.

 Respect and love for nature is deeply ingrained in Forevermark’s and the De Beers Group's philosophy.
-That is why, for every hectare of land the De Beers Group uses for mining, it dedicates five hectares to conservation.
-This land, including The Diamond Route, covers 164,000 hectares and is home to indigenous and endangered species, whose welfare De Beers Group takes responsibility.
+That is why, for every hectare of land the De Beers Group uses for mining, it dedicates six hectares to conservation.
+This land, including The Diamond Route, covers around 200,000 hectares and is home to indigenous and endangered species, whose welfare De Beers Group takes responsibility.

 Rhino Breeding Programmes